AsoSoft/AsoSoft-Library-py/README.md

 # AsoSoft Library (Python)
-AsoSoft Library offers basic natural language processing (NLP) algorithms for the Kurdish Language (ckb: Central branch of Kurdish).
+AsoSoft Library offers the following natural language processing (NLP) algorithms for the Kurdish Language (ckb: Central branch of Kurdish):
-AsoSoft Library is originally written in C# and this library is the Python port.
-- **Grapheme-to-Phoneme (G2P) converter and Transliteration**: converts Kurdish text into syllabified phoneme string.
+- **Grapheme-to-Phoneme (G2P) converter and Transliterator**: converts Kurdish text into syllabified phoneme string.
 Also transliterates Kurdish texts from Arabic script into Latin script and vice versa.
 - **Normalizer**: normalizes the Kurdish text and punctuation marks, unifies numerals, replaces Html Entities, extracts and replaces URLs and emails, and more.
 - **Numeral Converter**: converts any type of numbers into Kurdish words.
 - **Sort**: Sorts a list in correct Kurdish alphabet order.
 - **Poem Meter Classifier**: Classifies the meter of the input Kurdish poem

+AsoSoft Library is originally written in C# by [Aso Mahmudi](https://github.com/aso-mehmudi) and this library is its Python port.

 ## How to use?
-- **Python version**: Python 3.11+
+- **Requierements**: Python 3.8+
-- **Install package using pip**: [pip install asosoft](https://pypi.org/project/asosoft/)
+- **Install the package using pip**: [pip install asosoft](https://pypi.org/project/asosoft/)
-- **Import package in your py file**:
+- **Import the package in your Python file**:
 ```python
 import asosoft
 ```

-## Development
-AsoSoft Library is developed and maintained by Aso Mahmudi.
-AsoSoft Library is written in C# (.NET 6).

 ## Grapheme-to-Phoneme (G2P) converter and Transliteration
 This function is based on the study "[Automated Grapheme-to-Phoneme Conversion for Central Kurdish based on Optimality Theory](https://www.sciencedirect.com/science/article/abs/pii/S0885230821000292)".